About Border Counseling Services LLC

 Lisa Hoover

 Lisa Hoover is a Licensed Profession Counselor (LPC) for the State of Alaska.
-She has a Master of Science in Clinical Rehabilitation and Mental Health Counseling, certifications as both a Rehabilitation Counselor and a CRC Associate Professional Clinical Counselor and she is just months away from becoming a fully licensed professional counselor in the state of Alaska.
+She has a Master of Science in Clinical Rehabilitation and Mental Health Counseling, certifications as both a Rehabilitation Counselor and a CRC Associate Professional Clinical Counselor and is a DBT Certified therapist.
 Lisa’s experience spans working with the acute care clients of API, substance abuse clients and assisting women who were escaping domestic violence and sexual assault.
-It is with great honor that Elaine Border is taking on the final stages of Lisa’s supervision, as she steps into the realm of private practice and fully integrating all her years of experience with both children and adults in the mental health field.
+Lisa is stepping into the realm of private practice and fully integrating all her years of experience with both children and adults in the mental health field.

 Not only is Lisa experienced with adult clients, she also has a life time love of children and brings her 13 years of teaching experience as a Licensed Professional Elementary School teacher into her therapeutic skills.
 Lisa has also been a Program Director, District coordinator and Adjunct Professor.
 She has coordinated, implemented, and evaluated intervention programs for English Language Development, as well as designed, and implemented Supplemental Instructional classes for parents and adult learners improving their lives.
 Due to her tremendous teaching experience Lisa will also be part of our facilitation team to assist parents through teaching Parenting with Love and Logic classes.
 She uses all her skills in her therapeutic approach by teaching children regulation, supporting parents with parenting skills, and assisting children across all levels of therapeutic care.